 Fitness experts have found that exercising outdoors makes you exercise even harder, although the activity itself seems easier compared to indoor exercise.
 This could be part of the equation, as gardening encourages you to work out harder than you would in the gym.

-According to a Korean study, the gardening tasks below constitute moderate-intensity exercise, based on energy expenditure evaluations in kids:
+According to a Korean study, the gardening tasks like harvesting, weeding, mulching, watering, planting, hoeing, mixing growing medium, and sowing seeds constitute moderate-intensity exercise, based on energy expenditure evaluations in kids.

 Just like with any other exercise, the form is critical to avoid injury.
 Here are a few considerations regarding your posture while gardening: